Excerpted from the forthcoming book

 The renegade position is that no one has a right to economically exploit buyers of consumer goods, especially not through social and cultural conditioning that fosters unnecessary spending.

 I believe that anyone can hold and support these ideals, regardless of other beliefs or principles.
 I believe this position to be inarguable, to the degree that it should be embedded in all national law.
 While we will never rid ourselves of individuals who will take every advantage they can find, even at the expense of any other individual or population’s well-being, we can take a stand against the legalization, institutionalization and acceptance of such exploitation.
 We have a right to economic self-determination, free from coercion, deception and manipulation.
-We demand its enforcement.
+We demand its inclusion in our social contract, and its enforcement therefrom.

 Those who cannot believe in such a right likely believe the opposite: that they have a right to dominate and exploit anyone they can, anyone they regard as weak, stupid, malleable or confused; that is, someone who deserves nothing more than domination and exploitation.
 Any seller whose smug guiding principle is caveat emptor, and any observer who believes that all failures of consumer commerce are the buyer’s fault are on the other side of the barricades from renegades.
 They can stay there as they are ringed by revolution, until their understanding expands past profit and loss to the human side of economic issues, or until they are obsolete and irrelevant.